EXA Global Value Chain (GVC)

 An end-to-end global BOM for each material containing all relevant details on quantities, costs, etc. at each stage

 Global value network and, in turn, global BOMs allow you to run what-if analysis and can cover various scenarios that can help businesses make important decisions in a timely manner.
 These include not only simple scenarios such as the impact of changes in raw material prices or activity prices, but also scenarios such as required quantities for forecasted sales in markets.
-Furthermore, GVC could be used to determine the costs of new products where the new product is derived from an existing product and uses some of its components along with some new components and value-addition activities for which information would need to be provided.
+Furthermore, GVC could be used to determine the costs of new products where the new product is derived from an existing product and uses some of its components along with some new components and value-added activities for which information would need to be provided.

 Impact of raw material (or externally procured materials) on final products